 Another homemade method to get rid of rust on metal surfaces is using lemon coupled with plenty of salt.
 Salt acts as an abrasive while citric acid in lemon creates a chemical reaction that helps remove even stubborn rust stains.

 In this method, you can either squeeze a lemon in a bowl with some salt and apply the mixture on stained areas or use them separately one by one.

-This method can also be used to remove rust stains from clothes.
+This method can be used to remove rust stains from clothes as well.